<< Yesterday

 1959 In the third inning of the Senators' 14-2 rout of Boston, Jim Lemon belts two home runs off Bill Monbouquette and Earl Wilson.
 The outfielder's pair of round-trippers accounts for six of the ten runs scored in the frame.

-1960 At the age of 41, Diomedes Olivo makes his major league debut, pitching in relief for the Pirates.
+1960 At 41, Diomedes Olivo makes his major league debut, pitching in relief for the Pirates.
 The oldest rookie in National League history hurls two scoreless innings against Milwaukee at Forbes Field.

 1969 Tom Seaver becomes the first pitcher in franchise history to win 20 games in one season when the Mets beat the Phillies at Shea Stadium, 5-1.
 'Tom Terrific,' who will finish the season with a 25-7 record for the world champs, tosses a five-hit, complete game to reach the milestone.